- Campylobacter infection (also called campylobacteriosis) is a bacterial infection.

 You can be infected with campylobacter if you:

-- drink unpasteurised (raw) milk
+- drink contaminated water or unpasteurised milk

-- drink or have contact with contaminated water
+- have contact with a contaminated person

 - have contact with contaminated pets or farm animals